NLnetLabs/krill/README.md

 ## 0.12.3 'Sakura'

-This release contains some features which were cherry picked from the upcoming release (0.13.0) that will enable Publication Server operators to remove unwanted, surplus, files from their repository.
+This release contains a feature that enables Publication Server operators to remove unwanted, surplus, files from their repository.
+This feature was cherry picked from the upcoming major release branch so that Publication Server operators can use this without delay.

+Note that if you do not use Krill to operate a Publication Server, then there is no need to upgrade to this version now.

 For more details see: https://github.com/NLnetLabs/krill/pull/1022